Scarring the plains of the Pilbara in Karijini National Park, remote Western Australia, is Joffre Gorge.

 Joffre Falls Gorge and Lookout

-Approximately a 2 hour return hike (add about two kilometres if walking from Karijini Eco-Retreat), Joffre Gorge located in the heart of Karijini National Park will easily reward your efforts.
+Approximately a 2-hour return hike (add about two kilometres if walking from Karijini Eco-Retreat), Joffre Gorge located in the heart of Karijini National Park will easily reward your efforts.

-At the lookout from the top of Joffre Falls, you’ll get a first glimpse into the world below.
+On the lookout from the top of Joffre Falls, you’ll get a first glimpse into the world below.
 Continue to the ultimate destination, a pool at the base of the waterfall and a secret island not many even know about!